 Contributions to the Plan are made through employee deferrals on earned compensation.
 Participants may contribute, on a tax-deferred basis, up to the annual limitations as prescribed by the IRS.
 Participants may designate all or a portion of 403(b) elective deferral contributions as Roth elective deferral contributions.
 Participants may also make rollover contributions representing distributions from other qualified plans.
 Participants direct the investment of their contributions into various investment options offered by the Plan.
 The Plan currently offers various mutual funds and an insurance investment contract as investment options for participants.
 The Medical Center may make matching contributions equal to a percentage of participant contributions.
-If matching contributions are made, the percentage contributed is determined by the Medical Center.
-The Medical Center may also make a discretionary contribution each plan year.
+If matching contributions are made, the percentage contribution each plan year.
 Contributions are subject to regulatory limitations.
-The Medical Center's expense for the Plan was \$1.0 million for each of the years ended June 30, 2022 and 2021.
-Total employee contributions under the Plan were \$2.1 million and \$1.8 million for the years ended June 30, 2022 and 2021, respectively.
+The Medical Center's expense for the Plan was \$1.0 million for each of the years ended June 30, 2023 and 2022.
+Total employee contributions under the Plan were \$1.9 million and \$2.1 million for the years ended June 30, 2023 and 2022, respectively.

-(16) Contingencies
+Note 16 - Contingencies

 The Medical Center is currently a party to various claims and legal proceedings.
 The Medical Center makes provisions for a liability when it is both probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
 The Medical Center believes it has adequate provisions for potential liability in litigation matters.
 The Medical Center reviews these provisions on a periodic basis and adjusts these provisions to reflect the impact of negotiations, settlements, rulings, advice of legal counsel, and other information and events pertaining to a particular case.
+The Medical Center, as a URPEDA corporation enjoys certain immunities from tort liability coverage through the Public Liability Fund, created under the New Mexico Tort Claims Act, administered by the State Risk Management Division of the New Mexico General Services Department.
+That occurrence-based coverage is "first dollar" coverage, with no self-insured retention, and is subject to certain damage limitations as set forth in the New Mexico Tort Claims Act.